xyou365/AutoRclone/Readme.md

 Step 5.
 Add service accounts or google groups (created in Step 4) into Team Drive
 ---------------------------------
+Add the group address `sa@yourdomain.com` to your Team Drive.

-Run the following command `python3 masshare.py -d SharedTeamDriveFolderID`
+Or if you do not care about the member limitation of Team Drive, just run the following command `python3 masshare.py -d SharedTeamDriveFolderID` to add service accounts into Team Drive.

 Step 6.
 Start your task
 ---------------------------------